 Debugging SharePoint On-Premises configuration issues is the best thing since sliced bread, right?
 This post is about allowing/enabling Anonymous Access to a site collection – a simple configuration, that “simply works” like once every ten times you try it.

-This blog post describes how set the SharePoint’s ULS level to “Extra Verbose” (VerboseEx) using PowerShell.
+This blog post describes how to set SharePoint’s ULS level to “Extra Verbose” (VerboseEx) using PowerShell.
 This is not possible using the browser UI, so some POSH magic is required!
 Luckily, it’s quite straightforward, but to avoid filling your hard drive(s) with huge log files, you should reset the level when you’re done debugging!
 Description of the solution By default, ULS logging is somewhat non-detailed.
-This means that a lot of data that could be used to debug issues is omitted.
-The UI cannot be…Continue reading Using PowerShell to set ULS logging level to “extra verbose” to catch all the events in the logs
+This means that a lot…Continue reading Using PowerShell to set ULS logging level to “extra verbose” to catch all the events in the logs

-SharePoint Server versions 2013, 2016, and 2019 don’t have that old and familiar “sign in as a different user” option in the site menu, and for the time being, nor does SharePoint Online.
+SharePoint Server 2013, 2016, and 2019 versions don’t have that old and familiar “sign in as a different user” option in the site menu, and for the time being, nor does SharePoint Online.
 However, sometimes it’s very useful functionality to have, so it’s a bit weird Microsoft chose to get rid of the option.
-This post outlines a method that I’ve found to work quite well for making SharePoint ask for credentials so that you can use another account to then log in!
-Really nice…Continue reading How to log in to SharePoint as a different user
+This post outlines a method that I’ve found to work quite well for making SharePoint ask…Continue reading How to log into SharePoint as a different user